Real Name | Walter Ray Allen Jr. |

 - Ray Allen is a(n) Basketball Player

-- Ray Allen's relationship status is Married
+- Ray Allen is currently Married

 - Which school did Ray Allen go to?
 Ray Allen attended Hillcrest High School, University of Connecticut

-- Ray Allen has 5 kids
+- Ray Allen has 5 child/children

 FAQ